GozoPK/EnergyBills/README.md

 This is the source code for the project EnergyBills.

-It is a simulation of a government voucher programm where the user can register using mock Hellenic Online Tax System (TAXISNET) credentials, or log in to an already existing account.
+It is a simulation of a government voucher program where the user can register using mock Hellenic Online Tax System (TAXISNET) credentials, or log in to an already existing account.

 From that point he can the ID number of an energy bill along with further information in order for a voucher to be issued.